108062138/RISC-V-gen-code/README.md

 spike pk sample_prog
 ```
 ## support function
-- Up to level C. That is, basic,
+- Up to level C. That is, basic, arithmetic, pointer
+  - basic: support `delay()` and `digitalWrite(int argv1,int argv2)`
+    - These function has ABCD part.
+Their behavior is depitcted at `./parser.y`.
+I'm going to explain them one by one.
+    - C(caller calls the function)...
+    - A(for the callee, enter the function body)...
+    - B(for the callee, exit the function body)...
+    - D(for the caller, receive the return value)...
+  - arithmetic: support `+-*/=()`...
+  - pointer: single level pointer
+    - The symbol table is intended to tackle pointer.
+It is implemeted at `./symbolTable.c`